 The Total Recycling Decommissioning Project

-The accelerator phase of the Total Recycling Decommissioning project has been successfully confirmed by Climate-KIC and the project will now be moving towards the demonstrator phase.
+The accelerator phase of the Total Recycling Decommissioning project has been successfully confirmed by EIT Climate-KIC and the project will now be moving towards the demonstrator phase.

 The Total Recycling Decommissioning project is a project developed in partnership between NTU International, Port of Frederikshavn, Denmark’s Technical University, and Aarhus University.
 Together, these partners have come up with a solution that will allow for a 100% recycling and decommissioning of ships, thus creating a circular economy around ship recycling and decommissioning.
 By creating a network of accomplished partners, who are all well-established within the ship recycling -and decommissioning industry, the project’s aim of being able to recycle and decommissioning a 100% of old ships is within reach.